Normal Range of ACE Test

 Infants (0–1 year)

-ACE levels can be quite high, often up to 2–3 times the adult range.
-This increase is normal and not linked to disease.
+ACE levels can be two to three times higher than adult values.
+This is a normal physiological finding and does not indicate disease.

 Children (1–10 years)